-- A UK or Republic of Ireland undergraduate degree or equivalent and
+- hold a UK or Republic of Ireland first degree (or equivalent); and

-If you do not hold a first degree you may be admitted to the programme if they can demonstrate their ability to succeed at level 7 study by:
+Applicants who do not hold a first degree may be admitted to the programme if they can demonstrate their ability to succeed at level 7 study by:

-- At least 12 months’ experience of working in the HE sector in an administrative or managerial capacity, and/or
+- having at least 12 months’ experience of working in the HE sector in an administrative or managerial capacity; and/or